feynmantf/unsplit-keyboard/README.md

 # WIP!!
 DOES NOT WORK - I will get back to working on it when the semester ends/when I have the time

-# unsplit keyboard
+# kaluza kb
-USKB PCB, Layout, and Case files (plus other useful stuff like firmware/images) (documentation in progress)
+kaluza kb pcb, layout, and case files (plus other useful stuff like firmware/images) (documentation in progress)

-## name scheme
+## design logic
-I wanted to make a split keyboard, but it was overly ambitious (considering the amount of pins on the microcontroller) so I made it a keyboard that can probably work as split (with modifications) but is just easier to make a single piece.
-Therefore, "unsplit."
-Also there is mention of microcontrollers but I removed them after the two that I bought were dead on arrival.
-The pcb and case have been modified in order to make the keyboard simpler/look better without the microcontrollers.
+i wanted a keyboard that was both 65% and had extra function keys. i also wanted an oled panel and rotary encoder. and, as an added bonus, i *love* seeing diodes on a keyboard. therefore, all of these features have been included

 ## sample images
 **in progress !!**